8 Hardest Languages to Learn in the World

 There are many different factors that make some languages difficult and others easy.
 Among these factors are Vocabulary, Dialects, and Alphabets used by the language.

 This, compared to other languages like Mandarin is easier.
-And the complex vocabulary involved with Mandarin makes it one of the hardest languages to learn in the world.
+And the complex vocabulary involved with Mandarin makes it one of the most difficult languages to learn in the world.

 The Role of your First Language